huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

    The ability to set the visibility depends upon the configuration of the HuaweiCloud cloud.

-Note: The `properties` attribute handling in the gophercloud library is currently buggy and needs to be fixed before being implemented in this resource.
+Note: The `properties` attribute handling in the golangsdk library is currently buggy and needs to be fixed before being implemented in this resource.

 ## Attributes Reference